EV Chargepoint Grant for landlords and social housing providers – am I eligible?

 The EVHS, often known as the “OZEV Grant”, offers £350 towards the cost of the charger and installation through approved installers such as Smart Home Charge.

-Get a home charge point installation estimate in under 2 minutes with our Easy Estimate tool.
+In a rush?
+Get a charging point installation cost in under 2 minutes using our easy estimate tool.

 How much can landlords and social housing providers claim through the OZEV Grant?